Lunoastro/sopra-f25-group-07-server/README.md

 ```
 ./gradlew bootRunDev
 ```
 Use bootRunDev to run the application locally with an in-memory H2 database.
-This mode is ideal for development and testing, as no changes are written to the actual PostgreSQL database.
+This mode is ideal for development and testing, as no changes are written to the PostgreSQL database.

-### Run with persitant DB
+### Run with persistent DB

 ```
 ./gradlew bootRun